rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 All your belief is never 100% confirmed, it is merely a plausibility, and this plausibility( probability to be true ) is depends on the evidence.

-But essense of Bayes's Theorem is, the evidence could have many alternative explanations, and your plausible belief is just one of them.
+The essense of Bayes's Theorem is, the evidence could have many alternative explanations, and your plausible belief is just one of them.

-The key is to look at the world as an ever shifting array of probabilities and to remember the limitations.
-One such limitation can be explained by Nassim Taleb in the [Black Swan](http://www.amazon.com/exec/obidos/ASIN/081297381X/)
+The key is to look at the world as an ever shifting array of probabilities, and one vivid example can be found in the [Black Swan](http://www.amazon.com/exec/obidos/ASIN/081297381X/)by Nassim Taleb

 >Consider a turkey that is fed everyday.
 Every single feeding will firm up the bird’s belief that it is the general rule of life to be fed everyday by friendly members of the human race “looking out for its best interests,” as a politician would say.
 On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the turkey.
 It will incur a revision of belief.